-- Unsweetened Applesauce - Is one of my favorite oil substitutes to use for vegan baking, because it adds sweetness, and helps keep the baked goods moist.
+- Unsweetened Applesauce - This is one of my favorite oil substitutes to use for vegan baking, because it adds sweetness, and helps keep the baked goods moist.

-- Plant Based Red Food Coloring - Use a natural food coloring to avoid toxic artificial colorings.
-You will have to use a lot, but it is possible to achieve that classic red velvet look.
-It will be slightly darker in color, but it will be red.
+- Natural Red Food Coloring - Use natural red liquid food coloring to avoid toxic artificial colorings.
+You will have to use a lot, but it is possible to achieve that classic deep red color with natural ingredients.
+It will be slightly darker in color, but it will still be a beautiful red color.

-- Plant Based Yogurt - This helps to achieve the perfect red velvet flavor, and add moistness to the muffins.
+- Plant-Based Yogurt - This helps to achieve the classic flavor of red velvet, and it adds moistness to the muffins.

 For The Cream Cheese Glaze:

-- Plant Based Cream Cheese - There are many different brands that make delicious vegan cream cheese.
-However I always use Kite Hill, because it has the perfect cream cheese flavor, it's oil-free, and made with clean and simple ingredients.
+- Plant-Based Cream Cheese - There are many different brands that make delicious vegan cream cheese.
+However, I always use Kite Hill, because it has the perfect cream cheese flavor, it's oil-free, and it's made with clean and simple ingredients.